microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 Here we also computer **inter-quartile range** IQR=Q3-Q1, and so-called **outliers** - values, that lie outside the boundaries [Q1-1.5*IQR,Q3+1.5*IQR].

 For finite distribution that contains small number of possible values, a good "typical" value is the one that appears the most frequently, which is called **mode**.
 It is often applied to categorical data, such as colors.
 Consider a situation when we have two groups of people - some that strongly prefer red, and others who prefer blue.
-If we code colors by numbers, the mean value for a favourite color would be somewhere in the orange-green spectrum, which does not indicate the actual preference on neither group.
+If we code colors by numbers, the mean value for a favorite color would be somewhere in the orange-green spectrum, which does not indicate the actual preference on neither group.
 However, the mode would be either one of the colors, or both colors, if the number of people voting for them is equal (in this case we call the sample **multimodal**).
 ## Real-world Data

 When we analyze data from real life, they often are not random variables as such, in a sense that we do not perform experiments with unknown result.
 For example, consider a team of baseball players, and their body data, such as height, weight and age.
 Those numbers are not exactly random, but we can still apply the same mathematical concepts.
 For example, a sequence of people's weights can be considered to be a sequence of values drawn from some random variable.
 Below is the sequence of weights of actual baseball players from [Major League Baseball](http://mlb.mlb.com/index.jsp), taken from [this dataset](http://wiki.stat.ucla.edu/socr/index.php/SOCR_Data_MLB_HeightsWeights) (for your convenience, only first 20 values are shown):